 We acquire, manage and build VMS businesses.
 Generally, these businesses provide mission critical software solutions that address the specific needs of our customers in particular vertical markets.
 Our VMS businesses typically generate significant cash flows which we redeploy to build our existing VMS businesses and acquire new ones.
-We use a set of operating ratios and metrics to monitor the performance of each of our VMS businesses and to determine how to allocate capital amongst them.
+We use a set of operating ratios and metrics to compare the performance of each of our VMS businesses, to allow us to identify best practices, and to determine how to allocate capital amongst them.